Healthcare Administration Programs in North Dakota

 With the advent of the Bakken oil field development, a mass migration of thousands of people has resulted in hundreds of health care administration opportunities annually in North Dakota, especially in rural areas, according to an anonymous university source.
 Positions in healthcare administration remain unfilled and the educational training institutions are stressed to meet demand, attempting to work with students through online and classroom study opportunities.

-The Bureau of Labor Statistics several years ago reported the annual mean wage for medical and health services managers was $73,205 in North Dakota where there was only one administrator per 1600 people on average.
+The annual mean wage for medical and health services managers in North Dakota is $126,560, where there are only 16 administrators per 10,000 workers.
 But, even as recently as two years ago, the population was impacted significantly by the boom in oil field development.
 Many in the emerging population influx had limited health insurance which continues to impact health care management of institutions and individual employers significantly.

 Existing health care facilities are unable to meet all health care administrator needs, resulting in the state fathers looking to develop health care providers on all levels, e.g., MDs, EMTs, nurses, etc. The bottom line in all of this, is that it is a great time to earn your MHA in North Dakota.
 Solid leadership and healthcare leaders with innovative and effective strategies for care delivery are needed now.
 Contact the schools on our site that offer master’s programs in healthcare administration to get started.